mawds/r-programming-intro/_episodes/03-testing.md

 >
 > Write a test to expect a warning if a variable name is repeated.
 Run your tests, and check that the test failure (i.e. the lack of warning) is reported.
 >
 > Then modify your function to return a warning so that the test passes.
 Developing code in this way is referred to as test driven development.
-FIXME - provide a link to good resource.
-Ask Rob?
+See, for example, [Test Driven Development: By Example, by Beck]( https://www.amazon.co.uk/Test-Driven-Development-Addison-Wesley-Signature/dp/0321146530)
 >
 > Hint:  There are a number of ways of checking whether a vector contains duplicated elements.  `unique()` returns only the unique elements of a vector.
 You could compare the length of this vector to the original vector.  `anyDuplicated()` returns the index of the first duplicated element in a vector, or 0 if there are no duplicate elements.
 >